Alexander1248/Thalos/README.md

 Product powered by Aparapi.
 It has been released as open source under the Apache 2.0 license.

+## Notification
+Since version 2.0.0, the library has been completely rewritten.
+As a result, there is a big difference in functions and classes between the latest version before 2.0.0 and after it.

 Adding Maven Dependency
 ======